-You’ve probably heard already that Twitter can be a valuable marketing tool for your small business, one that can bring you a steady stream of followers organically.
+You’ve probably heard that Twitter can be a valuable marketing tool for your small business, one that can bring you a steady stream of followers.
 But did you know that you can grow your Twitter following with few to no expenses, by simply becoming a more engaged user?
 Here’s how.

-When you use a good-quality logo and a customized background, you not only look more professional, but also make a better impression on anyone who visits your page.
-The logo is particularly important because it has the power to make your brand easier to recognize as well as more memorable.
-Today, online logo design services are inexpensive, so you have no excuse for not having a professional logo — a business without a logo is like a person without a face.
+Use a good-quality logo and a custom background.
+You will look more professional, and also make a better impression on anyone who visits your page.
+Your logo is particularly important as it has the power to make your brand easier to recognize as well as more memorable.
+Today, online logo design services are inexpensive, so you have no excuse for not having a professional logo.
+A business without a logo is like a person without a face.

-Post No More No Less Than You Need
+2. Post No More and No Less Than You Need

-Some small businesses create a Twitter account and then seldom tweet, so that their followers soon lose their interest.
-Others, on the other hand, tweet incessantly, so much so that they end up annoying people into unfollowing them.
-The key to gaining more followers while retaining your existing followers is to post interesting tweets consistently, say several times a day, but not more.
+Some small businesses create a Twitter account and then seldom tweet.
+Others, on the other hand, tweet incessantly, so much so that they end up annoying people — and get unfollowed.
+The key to gaining more followers is to tweet several times a day, but not more.

-A highly effective way to quickly attract attention in the Twitter world is to regularly offer your following links to limited offers on your website as well as promotional codes.
-These have a huge power on customers, who will be more likely to spread the word about you, favoring and retweeting your messages.
-The key for this strategy to work, though, is to offer something worthwhile and add a sense of urgency to your offer.
+An effective way to attract attention in the Twitter world is to regularly offer your followers links to limited offers and promotional codes.
+If you do, customers will be more likely to spread the word about you, favoring and retweeting your messages.
+The key for this strategy to work is to offer something worthwhile.
+Also, add a sense of urgency to your offer.

-By saying good words about other businesses and people in your field, you attract their attention, strengthening your professional network, and encouraging them to share your tweets and join in your conversations, which in turn could translate into free advertising, usually to an interested audience.
+By saying good words about other businesses and people in your field, you attract their attention.
+At the same time, you can encourage them to share your tweets and join your conversation, which in turn can increase your reach.
 You can and should also retweet messages from your existing followers, to increase engagement and shares.
 Tweets recommending others are a good substitute for content when you can’t think of anything new to post.

-Have you thought about including your Twitter @name on your business card, or email signature?
-Find a way to add it on the other stuff you print, such as catalogs, leaflets, or brochures, right next to your Facebook link or email address, and existing customers who until now have not paid much attention to your presence on Twitter will check out your profile.
+Have you thought about including your Twitter @name on your business card or email signature?
+Find a way to add it to the other stuff you print, such as catalogs, leaflets, or brochures, right next to your Facebook link or email address.
+In this way, you can encourage existing customers who until now have not paid much attention to your presence on Twitter to check out your profile.